Antiz96/Linux-Server/Services/Zabbix.md

 sudo docker network create --subnet 172.18.0.0/16 zabbix_net
 ```

-The static IP will be declared in the docker run below.
+The static IP will be declared in the docker run command below.
 This IP will need to be set as `Server` and `ServerActive` in the Zabbix Agent configuration file *(only for the Server that also host the Zabbix-Server container.
 Other servers need to use the Zabbix Server's host hostname)*